ty-elastic/k8s-otel-finance/instruqt/courses/o11y--course--field--100-logs-workflow--main/docs/brief.md

 * Using ES|QL to search logs
 * Using ES|QL to parse logs at query-time
 * Using ES|QL to do advanced aggregations, analytics, and visualizations
+* Using ES|QL with JOINs and COMPLETION to enrich records
 * Creating a useful dashboard
 * Using ES|QL to create Alerts
 * Using AI Assistant to help write ES|QL queries
-* Using Streams to setup ingest-time log processing pipeline (GROK parsing, geo-location, User Agent parsing)
+* Using Streams to setup ingest-time log processing (GROK parsing, geo-location, User Agent parsing)
-* Setting up SLOs
+* Setting up a SLO and corresponding Alert
 * Using Maps to visualize geographic information
 * Scheduling dashboard reports
+* Organizing dashboards with collapsible sections
-* Setting up a Pivot Transform
+* Setting up a Pivot Transform and corresponding alert
 * Setting up RBAC
-* Setting up data retention
+* Setting up data retention with Streams